ucan-wg/ucan-community-web/src/routes/index.md

 What if you want to grant another user or service the ability to perform some action on your behalf?
 As long as they have a valid UCAN, they can wrap it in another with equal or lesser rights and include the original in the prf field.

-Since every UCAN layer is self-signed, we can trace back to the root (no prf field), and know who the delegate is acting as.
-This chain of tokens is itself is the proof that you're perform some action.
+Since every UCAN layer is self-signed, we can trace back to the root (empty prf field), and know who the delegate is acting as.
+This chain of tokens is itself is the proof that you can perform some action.
 The nested proof is encoded as a bearer token.
 This is because it needs to include its signature to prove that it's valid, and a JWT signature is on the content encoded this way.

 This token is thus valid as long as:

  * All token signatures are correct
- * The time range, potency, and scope of prf are greater-or-equal to the enclosing token
+ * The time range falls within the time bounds of the prf tokens
+ * The attenuation is less-or-equal than the capabilities granted by the prf tokens
- * The outer token's iss field matches the prf's aud field (chain "to" and "from" correctly)
+ * The outer token's iss field matches the aud field of each prf token (chain "to" and "from" correctly)
  * The timestamps are valid at the present time

 ## Hashing